gplepage/lsqfit/doc/source/gvar.rst

 information about its derivatives with respect to ``x`` and ``y`` (zero derivative in both cases) and this would make calculations involving ``c`` slightly slower than with the ``switch_gvar`` line.
-Usually the difference is negligible, but in cases with hundreds or thousands of underlying variables redefining ``gvar`` can make a substantial difference.
+Usually the difference is negligible, but in cases with tens of thousands of underlying variables redefining ``gvar`` might make a difference.
 Note that the previous :func:`gvar.gvar` can be restored using :func:`gvar.restore_gvar`.